c4s4/continuum/README.rst

 - url: the URL of the module that GIT will use to get the sources.
 - command: the command to run tests, must return 0 on success and a different value on error (as any Unix script should).

+You can pass the configuration file to use on command line.
+If you pass no configuration file on command line, gontinuum will look for following files to use:

+- ~/.gontinuum.yml
+- ~/etc/gontinuum.yml
+- /etc/gontinumm.yml

 Crontab
 =======